IHE/pharm-mpd/input/pagecontent/pharm-8.md

 ##### X:Y.Z.4.1.2 Message Semantics

-The content type of the HTTP body shall be either `application/fhir+json` or `application/fhir+xml`.
+The content type of the HTTP body **SHALL** be either `application/fhir+json` or `application/fhir+xml`.

-The Dispense Reporter shall assure the Dispense record is consistent and actionable before sending.
+The Dispense Reporter **SHALL** assure the Dispense record is consistent and actionable before sending.

 ###### X:Y.Z.4.1.2.1 Resource content

-The content of the Submit Medication Dispense is a MedicationDispense resource.
+The content of the Submit Medication Dispense is a `MedicationDispense` resource.
 The semantics of the request and data elements are captured in the [IHE Medication Dispense Model](StructureDefinition-IHEMedicationDispenseModel.html) and the technical specification in the [IHEMedicationDispense](StructureDefinition-IHEMedicationDispense.html) profile.

 ##### X:Y.Z.4.1.3 Expected Actions

-Upon receiving the MedicationDispense, the Dispense Receiver is expected to store and/or forward the order.
+Upon receiving the `MedicationDispense`, the [Dispense Receiver](actors-transactions.html#dispense-receiver) is expected to store and/or forward the order.

 #### X:Y.Z.4.2 Submit Medication Dispense Response

-The Dispense Receiver SHALL return an HTTP Status code appropriate to the processing outcome.
+The [Dispense Receiver](actors-transactions.html#dispense-receiver) **SHALL** return an HTTP Status code appropriate to the processing outcome.

 ##### X:Y.Z.4.2.1 Trigger Events

-This response is always expected and provides the Dispense Reporter with acknowledgement including any technical issues.
+This response is always expected and provides the [Dispense Reporter](actors-transactions.html#dispense-reporter) with acknowledgement including any technical issues.

 ##### X:Y.Z.4.2.2 Message Semantics